Madame-Aehm/CAB-Project-3-Spikes/spike11/resources/notes.md

 I can now import both as `{ App, App2 }` on `main.jsx` and display both.
 Alternatively, I can call the `<App2 />` from inside my App Component, and return the export/import to the original state.
 App2 is now nested inside App.
 I really recommend having a play with Components and using the Inspector to look at where the elements are rendering.

+### Strict Mode

+Wrapped around your `<App />` Component on the `main.jsx` is a Component called `<React.StrictMode>`.
+This is a [debugging tool](https://react.dev/reference/react/StrictMode).
+It will re-render each Component and re-run Effects an extra time in order to find common bugs caused by impure rendering or missing Effect cleanup (we will cover Effects in the next spike).
+This only happens in **development mode** - when you build and deploy your app, this behaviour will stop.
+You will notice this mostly as double console logs.
+Even though this can be a bit annoying, I recommend leaving it active.

 ### Conditional Rendering

 JSX let's you write **inline JavaScript** mixed in with your HTML.
 The syntax uses **curly braces** **{}** to escape into JavaScript at any point in your HTML.
 This is useful for defining [**conditional rendering**](https://react.dev/learn/conditional-rendering) - if one condition is true, show this element, else show other element.